EverythingMe/jitter/README.md

     `$ jitter download <API key> <API secret> | jitter unpack --rootdir <path-to-work-tree>`

+   Only suggestions that pass a certain quality level will be downloaded (you can set the threshold as high as you like).

 ## Preparing your resource files

 ### General Recommendations